Thrinadh-Kumpatla/Autoscaler/README.md

 ```
 .
 ├── cmd
-│   └── auto-scaler
 │   └── main.go                   # Entry point of the application
 ├── internal
 │   ├── api
 │   │   └── client.go             # API client for interacting with the target application